sreekantbh/Blinkit-Sales-Performance-Analysis/README.md

 # Blinkit Sales Performance Analysis

 ## 📄 Project Overview
-This project involves a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution.
+This imple project involves a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution.
 The goal is to identify key insights and opportunities for optimization using various KPIs and visualizations in Python.

 ## 🎯 Objectives
 The primary objective is to analyze the data to understand: